 Both Chairman Moorlach and Calle are wrong in their analysis, and have taken a shortsighted view, of funding allocated under the Patient Protection and Affordable Care Act.
 A major portion of the Act was funding for prevention programs to reduce the overall cost of health care in the United States.
 These programs have nothing to do with what they call ObamaCare, other than the fact that the overall cost reductions would help offset the costs of implementing the program.

 How do I, in good conscience, take money from a government that is structurally bankrupt?
 How do I, also in good conscience, take money from a program that I believe is destined to fail?
 Socialized medicine will fail, and will fail miserably.
 When do grant and funding recipients collectively stand up and say, “Don’t make us complicit in your poor fiscal management!”

 If Chairman Moorlach’s flawed logic is indeed the new policy of the board majority then the county has a really big problem.
-Hundreds of millions of dollars, if not billions, come to Orange County through federal and state grants and programs.
+Hundreds of millions of dollars come to Orange County through federal and state grants and programs.
 By Moorlach’s standards both the state and federal governments are “structurally bankrupt” and fiscally mismanaged.
 Therefore to be consistent with his “fiscally responsible” principles, all Federal and state grants should be rejected.
 That is not however what Moorlach proposes.
 He only wishes to reject funds that have received funding through a single piece of legislation because he has an ideological objection to some provisions of that legislation.